MiguelMJ/MakeItPixel/README.md

 ## Features

 - Intelligent handling of color and palettes.
-- Strategies for:
-  - Color selection during scaling.
+- Configure color selection during downscaling.
-  - Color quantization after scaling.
+- Configure color quantization and dithering.
-  - Dithering.
-- Fully customizable both by configuration file and console.
+- Fully customizable both by file and console.
+- Process dozens of files with in a single run.

 ## Dependencies